 Investment properties are treated as long-term investments and carried at market values determined periodically.
-Investment properties are not subject to 3.0 Significant accounting policies - continued 3.6 Property, Plant and Equipment - continued depreciation.
+Investment properties are not subject to depreciation.
 Increases in their carrying amounts are credited to the movements of net assets.
 Decreases that offset previous increases of the same asset are charged against the movement of net assets.
 All other decreases are charged to the revenue account.